-The Flowcharts of College Planning are located in Appendix A. The charts provide a perspective of ongoing planning activities and resource allocation processes.
+The Process Chart of Integrated Planning is located in Appendix A. The chart provides a perspective of ongoing planning activities and resource allocation processes.

 STRATEGIC OBJECTIVES

 This main section represents the Goals and Strategic Objectives derived from teams across campus through the PIE process as well as through review by IEC and PAC.
 Strategic Objectives support the attainment of the College's goals which, in turn, support the College's Mission.